-How to replace a PlayStation 4 controller battery
+How to replace a PS4 controller battery

 - Place the battery into the slot and attach the connector back into the socket, making sure to put it in the right way.

-- Reverse this entire step by step guide to putting the DualShock back together.
-Make sure you put the three small pieces back into place, as well as making sure to close the body together firmly.
+- Reverse this entire step-by-step guide to putting the DualShock back together.
+Make sure you put the three small pieces back into place, as well as make sure to close the body together firmly.

 While this is an easy enough replacement, there are moments you need to be extra careful.
-You really don't want to have to pull the whole thing apart again because you forgot one of the trigger springs.
-If everything went well though, you should have a fully working DualShock 4 controller once again.
+For example, you really don't want to have to pull the whole thing apart again because you forgot one of the trigger springs.
+If everything went well, though, you should have a fully working DualShock 4 controller once again.

+If you own a PS5, changing the battery of your DualSense is also theoretically possible since it houses a similar internal battery.
+Currently, there aren't any reliable third-party replacements for the DualSense, but we get further into the PS5's lifespan, we expect this will change.

 Our top equipment picks